 The child support assessment can be valid for up to 15 months.
 A party can lodge new information with the CSA relating to a change in their circumstances (e.g. redundancy) to request a change in child support assessment.
 The reason, however, for the 15 month period of validity is to allow the CSA to consider any changes in both parents’ financial situation at frequent and incremental times.
 If you are unhappy with a child support assessment, there is a review process available to you.

 When applying to the CSA for a child support assessment, your taxable income and the taxable income of your partner is taken into account in reaching a final determination.
-If you are thinking of allowing the CSA to make a determination on your child support assessment, it would be useful to contact a specialist family lawyer for further legal advice.
-Get in touch on 1300 544 755.
+If you are thinking of allowing the CSA to make a determination on your child support assessment, it would be useful to contact LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?